Date of Degree

 class uncertainty, energy surface, optimum thresholding

 Includes bibliographical references (pages 30-32).

 Copyright 2009 Yinxiao Liu

 Liu, Yinxiao.
-"A new method of threshold and gradient optimization using class uncertainty theory and its quantitative analysis." thesis, University of Iowa, 2009.
+"A new method of threshold and gradient optimization using class uncertainty theory and its quantitative analysis."
+MS (Master of Science) thesis, University of Iowa, 2009.